dafr9205/Frost_CSCI2270_FinalProject/README.md

 How to Run:

 I will be using a menu-style function, which will allow the user to make changes to the message, and log which node changed it.
+As of now - I have included to additional menu functions to the original layout.

+The new menu layout has had two additional menu functions added, right before the quit function.
+(Those options are now #7 and #8 - seen below, with asterisks):

+======Main Menu=====
+1. Build Network
+2. Print Network Path
+3. Enqueue
+4. Dequeue
+5. Print Queue
+6. Send Entire Message
+7. Modify the Message       *****
+8. Update the Message Log   *****
+9. Quit

+Options 7 and 8 will call the functions required to modify, and then update, the traversing message log.

 Dependencies:

---not filled out yet.
+#include <iostream>
+#include <fstream>
+#include <string>
+#include <sstream>
+#include "CommunicationNetwork.h"

 System Requirements:

---not filled out yet.
+--any standard linux operating environment, with respective commands (i.e. sunOS vs. ubuntu, redhat, etc..)

 Group Members:

-Just me.
+Just me - Daniel Frost

 Contributors:

---not filled out yet.
+--

 Open issues/bugs:

---not filled out yet.
+--